Koomball/BDFD-Variables-With-Json/README.md

 Now we are going to setup an item that can give a 2.5x XP boost when using commands, to avoid having to setup a new JSON Version we are just going to use our already existing apples to do this.
 Below i will detail how to make a `/use <item>` command and how to setup an Item Durability.

 ### /use
+Firstly we are going to make a slash command called `/use`
 ### Item Durability

 # JSON List Introduction